thatcherfreeman/utility-dctls/README.md

 **Preserve Neutral**: If checked, applies an RGB gain operation at the end that restores white inputs to (1.0, 1.0, 1.0).

+**Linearize White**: If checked, applies a curve to make the grayscale ramp a straight line.

 ---

 ### Sigmoid Function DCTL